opensourcecu/opensourcecu.github.io/_posts/2006-10-04-what-movement.md

 layout: post
 title: What Movement?
-excerpt: 'Credit unions, if you're a movement, why do 90% of you communicate yourselves as a commodity?
+excerpt: Credit unions, if you&#39;re a movement, why do 90% of you communicate yourselves as a commodity?
 Why have I never seen a single piece of consumer-side credit union marketing that mentions your movement?
 And more importantly, what are you doing to fuel that movement?
-What are you afraid of?'
+What are you afraid of?
 legacy: true
 author:
   name: Brent Dixon